Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 Data type Geometry (module for Omeka S)
 =======================================

-[Data type Geometry] is a module for [Omeka S] that adds a new data type for the
+[Data type Geometry] is a module for [Omeka S] that adds two new data types for the properties: `geometry` and `geography`.
-properties: `geometry`.
 It allows to manage points and areas on images and maps.
 It uses the [WKT] format and can use an external database.

 It is used by the module [Annotate Cartography], that allows to point markers and to highlight images and maps.
 This module can be used independantly too.